flairysky/secretsobservatory/posts/poem_third_act.md

 **Proof:**<br>
 Given an association $f$, assume $g,h$ are inverses of $f$.<br>
-Then, by the fact that $g$ is an inverse of $f$, we have $f g = I$ (where $I$ is the identity association), and applying $h$ to the left of this equation, we get $h f g = h \circ I$, and again by definition we get $I g = h$, thus $g=h$, as was to be shown. $\square$
+Then, by the fact that $g$ is an inverse of $f$, we have $f g = I$ (where $I$ is the identity association), and applying $h$ to the left of this equation, we get $h f g = h \circ I$, and again by definition we get $I g = h$, thus $g=h$, as was to be shown. $\square$<br>

 Finally, when dealing with associations, there are so many different kinds of them, and for me it was always very confusing to navigate among them.
-Luckily, S. L.'s rough classification provides, at least for me, a very nice psychological framework for how to orient yourself in the jungle, by distinguishing four kinds of associations depending on the domain and co-domain,<br>
+Luckily, Serge's rough and rather _psychological_ classification provides, at least for me, a very nice psychological framework for how to orient yourself in the jungle, by distinguishing four kinds of associations depending on the domain and co-domain.<br>
-where we distinguish between "numbers" (real numbers), denoted $\mathbb{R}$, and space whose elements we will call vectors, denoted $V$ (i.e., some structure on the set, where visually you can think, for instance, of a 2D plane, or if you already encountered vector spaces, then as a vector space).<br>
+We distinguish between "numbers" (real numbers), denoted $\mathbb{R}$, and space whose elements we will call vectors, denoted $V$ (i.e., some structure on the set, where visually you can think, for instance, of a 2D plane, or if you already encountered vector spaces, then as a vector space).<br>
 And if everything is nice, we can also provide the names "function," "curve," "vector field" in the following way:

 - numbers to numbers, i.e., $\mathbb{R} \to \mathbb{R}$, **function** (of one variable)